fabianhauser/fabianhauser-ch/src/content/_index.md

 Professionally, I've been active in computer science and teaching with a focus on software engineering, distributed systems and [open source software](./projects).

-Before, I was bringing secure and privacy first communication to the general public at [Threema](https://threema.ch/) and giving lectures on Software Engineering at [OST – Fachhochschule Ostschweiz](https://www.ost.ch/).
+Before my sabbatical, I was bringing secure and privacy first communication to the general public at [Threema](https://threema.ch/) and giving lectures on Software Engineering at [OST – Fachhochschule Ostschweiz](https://www.ost.ch/).
 &nbsp;